ksu-cs-textbooks/cis300/old book/markdown/trees/avl.md

 As the above picture illustrates, a minimum of 88 nodes are required for an AVL tree to reach a height of 8.
-In general, it can be shown that the height of an AVL tree is at worst proportional to logÃ‚Â *n*, where *n* is the number of nodes in the tree.
+In general, it can be shown that the height of an AVL tree is at worst proportional to log *n*, where *n* is the number of nodes in the tree.
 Thus, if we can maintain the shape of an AVL tree efficiently, we should have efficient lookups and updates.